Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 The Ciderhouse Rebellion – The Whitby Rose | Self Release

 Under the guise of The Ciderhouse Rebellion, Adam Summerhayes and Murray Grainger explore the intricacies of their respective instruments once again with a brooding instrumental entitled “The Whitby Rose”, named for a boat built by the fishing company that Adam’s grandfather partly owned.
 Some of the construction of the boat was filmed by Adam’s grandfather and this piece of music developed with that footage in mind.
 The two-part arrangement allows for plenty of improvisation, during which the fiddle and accordion converse, the first part a relatively slow air followed by a slightly more dramatic second part, which brings with it all the tension and mystery of the rugged coastline.
 Certainly worth further investigation.

-The Whitby Rose is featured on this week’s edition of the Vaults radio show.
+The Whitby Rose is included on this week’s edition of the Vaults radio show.

 Andrew Howie – Sycamore | Self Release